theoromeo/NextPage-Parser/readme.md

 ### Property Priority

-1. Properties defined `on` the root node,(in the same element where the node is declared) will have highest priority.
+1. Properties defined `on` the root node (in the same element where the node is declared) will have the highest priority.

 2. Properties defined `in` the root but outside any other node.

 ## Implementation
-We provide parsers in different languages and hope you build cool tools with it!
+We provide parsers in different languages and hope you build cool tools with them!

 - `NPP w/ js|ts` <sub>(NA)</sub>
 - `NPP w/ PHP` <sub>(NA)</sub>